 Board post is an expedient tool for online learning.
 It creates a platform upon which students and professors can engage conveniently.
 A student can give his/her perspective on a certain topic, and allow other students to analyze his/her proposition.
-Responses are a common and important feature of board post discussions.
-It is therefore critical that a student becomes cognizant of how he/she can compose a top-notch discussion board post as explained below.
+Discussion board post replies are a common and important feature.
+It is therefore critical that a student becomes cognizant of how he/she can compose top-notch Discussion Board Post Replies as explained below.

 Step1: Learning How to Interact with Other Student